top of page

 We listen to experience

-Seems reasonable to copy the good example.
+Seems reasonable to copy a good example.
 If other beer companies support Ice Hockey tournaments, our beer company should do the same.
 Beer and watching sports go hand in hand very well indeed.
-Only problem is that at the end of the game, people will remember that “funny beer commercial.”
+The only problem is that at the end of the game, people will remember that “funny beer commercial.”
 They won’t be saying: “Pilsner is the best.”

 Maybe next time try to mix things up a little.
 Do a commercial spot for ballet.
-There might be less beer enthusiasts watching, but everybody will remember you.
+There might be fewer beer enthusiasts watching, but everybody will remember you.

 We listen to data